naturalblaze/lab-setup-ubuntu-kvm/tf-workspaces/ubuntu_vm/Ubuntu_VM.md

 Our first Terraform workspace will be the deployment of a single Ubuntu Linux VM.
 This will not only test our lab setup to ensure everything is working correctly, we can also use this to easily deploy a Linux VM if we want to test something.

-> :bulb: **Note:** I'm separating the Terraform configurations into separate files for the different configuration blocks to help with readability but the file structure and naming patterns are completely up to you.
+> :bulb: **Note:** I'm separating the Terraform configurations into separate files for the different configuration blocks to help with readability, but the file structure and naming patterns are completely up to you.
 You can have all the configurations in the same `.tf` file if you chose.

 ## Table of Contents